 As part of your work placement you will complete a work-based project that replaces your final year project and contributes directly to your final masters degree mark.
 This is how your placement year is assessed, and is worth 40 credits.

 The placement option is only available to full-time students who start in September on the following courses:

 The majority of our postgraduate courses offer the option of a placement year.
 The following courses do not offer a placement due to the structure of the course, or accrediting body requirements.

 Our two-year masters are available to UK, EU and international students.
 If you are an international student, you will not require a work visa because the placement is part of your studies.

 Please contact us for more information about our two-year international study visa route for our masters with placement courses.

 How to find a placement

-We offer the same placement support to all our students, and recommend that Masters students book a discussion with a member of our Placements and Employability team at the end of their first term.
+We offer the same placement support to all our students, and recommend that masters students book a discussion with a member of our Placements Year Team at the end of their first term.

 Placements are not automatically guaranteed and it is a competitive process similar to making job applications.